Characters: Sengoku Basara Other Characters

 introduced the character of Tenkai, a mysterious monk who turns out to be Mitsuhide is disguise

 .
 He is often in the company of Kobayakawa Hideaki, acting as his protector and adviser, but it's clear that Tenkai has something up his sleeve.
-In the fourth game however, Tenkai is simply an identity adopted by Mitsuhide for the sake of spying on the enemy through Hideaki.
+As of the fourth game, however, Tenkai is simply an identity adopted by Mitsuhide for the sake of spying on the enemy through Hideaki.

 (Most of Mitsuhide